Rhettburnham/roofing-co/FONT_PANEL_DOCUMENTATION.md

 };
 ```

-## TopStickyEditPanel Integration
+## `BottomStickyEditPanel` Integration

 The fonts tab is automatically included in the standard tab order: `['general', 'fonts', 'images', 'colors', 'styling']`.
-The TopStickyEditPanel will automatically display the fonts tab if a block has a `fonts` function in its tabsConfig.
+The BottomStickyEditPanel will automatically display the fonts tab if a block has a `fonts` function in its `tabsConfig`.

+To enable the fonts tab for a block, simply define the `fonts` key in its `tabsConfig` object.

 ## Example Implementations